RemiAllio/MitoFinder_container/README.md

 9. [How to get reference mitochondrial genomes from ncbi](#how-to-get-reference-mitochondrial-genomes-from-ncbi)
 10. [How to submit your annotated mitochondrial genome(s) to GenBank NCBI](#how-to-submit-your-annotated-mitochondrial-genomes-to-ncbi-genbank)

-#Installation guide for MitoFinder
+# Installation guide for MitoFinder

 ## Get and install Singularity

-To run the container, you only need [Singularity version >= 3.0](https://sylabs.io/guides/3.0/user-guide/quick_start.html) to be installed in your sytem.
+To run the container, you just need to have [Singularity version >= 3.0](https://sylabs.io/guides/3.0/user-guide/quick_start.html) installed in your sytem.

 To check if a right version of Singularity is actually installed:
 ```shell